aurorascharff/rsc-workshop/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Note that you cannot use the local SQLite database in production.
 You will need to configure a production database in the `.env` file and update the Prisma schema accordingly.
+Learn more about it in the [docs](https://pris.ly/d/prisma-schema).